 The CDC works 24/7 to protect America from health, safety and security threats, both foreign and in the U.S. CDC is one of the major operating components of the Department of Health and Human Services.
 To read more CDC pet articles, please visit Healthy Pets, Healthy People.

-CDC has tagged their posts with the following tags: adoption, air travel, airlines, amphibian, animal diseases, animals, aquarium fish, car travel, cars, cat, coronavirus, covid-19, dog, exotic, ferret, fish, health, monkeypox, pet adoption, pet health, pets, reptile, small pets, tips, travel, wildlife, and zoonotic diseases.
+CDC has tagged posts with the following tags: adoption, air travel, airlines, amphibian, animal diseases, animals, aquarium fish, car travel, cars, cat, coronavirus, covid-19, dog, exotic, ferret, fish, health, monkeypox, pet adoption, pet health, pets, reptile, small pets, tips, travel, wildlife, and zoonotic diseases.

 The CDC investigates many Salmonella outbreaks linked to pet reptiles.
 Among these outbreaks, tiny turtles have caused the most illnesses.
 In fact, the sale of tiny pet turtles has been banned in the US since 1975 because of the number of illnesses they cause and the risk to children.
 Although any turtle can carry germs, tiny turtles are especially risky because children are more likely to handle them and get sick.